Nyovelt/pintos-projects/doc.md

 > where your design falls along this continuum and why you chose to
 > design it this way.

-We use a single lock since pintos has limited support for parallelism.
+We prefer a single lock since PintOS has limited support for parallelism and this will make the debugging process easier and is safer.
+More sophisticated lock-mechanism can make our life harder a lot though it has better performance.

              MEMORY MAPPED FILES